rocky-linux/documentation/docs/guides/web/caddy.md

 }
 ```

-Replace "example.com" with a hostname that's pointed to your server.
+Replace "example.com" with a hostname pointed to your server.

 You will also have to add a website to the folder in Caddy's "root" directory.
-For simlicity's sake, we will add a one-page static website:
+For simplicity's sake, add a one-page static website:

 ```bash
 mkdir -p /usr/share/caddy/example.com